dartmouth-dltg/local_contexts_projects/README.md

 ## Reports
 The plugin adds an additional report: Local Contexts List.
-The report generates a list of all projects and their associated primary type (resource, accession, archival object, and digital object), respectively.
+The report generates a list of all projects and their associated primary type (resource, accession, archival object, digital objects, and digital object components), respectively.

 ## Core Overrides